 The Tree House Village will be a community living model in the trees.
-It will show how a Tree House Village, or off-ground and low-footprint/low-impact housing, can be a viable approach to sustainable living.
-By integrating sustainability as a lifestyle while simultaneously demonstrating what is possible, this village model is purposed to help people realize that if a sustainable village can function well while in trees in a climate that receives snow, it can be practically recreated in some way almost anywhere.
+It plans to show how a Tree House Village, or off-ground and low-footprint/low-impact housing, can be a viable approach to sustainable living.
+By integrating sustainability as a lifestyle while simultaneously demonstrating what is possible, this village model is purposed to help people realize that, if a sustainable village can function well while in trees in a climate that receives snow, it can be recreated almost anywhere with trees large enough.

 The advantages of tree house construction are many:

 The remainder of this page details planning and designing of our Tree House Village, while showcasing advantages and limitations of tree house living.